nultinator/threshold/README.md

 Wallet sync successfully completed.
 ```

-#### Display all Transactions
+#### Display Transactions

-For an existing wallet, this command displays past transaction IDs associated with deposits and withdrawals in the wallet.
-This command lists transaction IDs along with the BTC amount transacted.
+For an existing wallet, this command displays past transaction IDs associated with deposits and withdrawals in the wallet, as well as the BTC amount transacted.
 The list is not ordered in any way, however, all receiving addresses are shown before the change addresses.

 ```
 >> python3 wallet.py display-txn